GreenAI-Uppa/GreenAI-Uppa.github.io/power_efficient_deep_learning.md

 This workshop is a non-archival venue and there will be no published proceedings.
 The papers will be posted on the workshop website.
 It will be possible to submit to other conferences and journals both in parallel to and after this workshop.
 At least one author from each accepted paper must register for the workshop.
 Please see the [ACML 2021 registration](http://www.acml-conf.org/2021/participants/registration/).

 Submit your paper by mail at : paul dot gay at univ-pau.fr

-Important dates (UTC):

-- 05/11/2021 Submission deadline for paper contributions
-- 08/11/2021 Submission deadline for the [competition](/acml_competition)
-- 12/11/2021 End of reviewing period and final decisions
-- 17/11/2021 Workshop date